mbergr/mbergr/README.md

 ### Hi there 👋
-My name is Mathias Berg and I am an Civil Industrial Engineer with a BI diploma.
-I'm currently located in Santiago, Chile.
+My name is Mathias Berg and I am an Civil Industrial Engineer with a BI diploma, currently located in Santiago, Chile.

-I am looking for a remote work to help me achive my dream of becoming a ✨digital nomad✨.
+I am looking for a remote work to help me achive my dream of becoming a digital nomad.:dizzy:

-Therefore I started uploading projects on my Github page to use it as a portfolio in order to, hopefully, stand out in the job market.
+Therefore I started uploading projects on my Github page to use it as a portfolio in order to, hopefully, **stand out** in the job market.

+I'm currently learning abobut data analysis/science/engineering by doing Datacamp and Kaggle projects and I aspire to work in one of those fields.

-- 📫 How to reach me: write me an email at mathias.berg.1992@gmail.com
+If you want to reach me, write me an email at mathias.berg.1992@gmail.com

+Thanks for reading! :raised_hands:

 <!--
 **mbergr/mbergr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.